Crazy Man, Crazy

 "Crazy Man, Crazy" was the title of an early rock and roll song written by, and first recorded by Bill Haley & His Comets in April 1953.
-It is notable as the first recognized rock and roll recording to appear on the national American musical charts, peaking at #12 on the Billboard Juke Box chart for the week ending June 20, 1953, and #11 for two weeks on the Cash Box chart beginning for the week of June 13.
+It is notable as the first recognized rock and roll recording to appear on the national American musical charts, peaking at #15 on the Billboard singles chart for the week ending May 23, 1953, and #11 for two weeks on the Cash Box chart beginning for the week of June 13.